A contest inspired by the serious need for more good sci-fi

 The rules are simple:

-Write a short story incorporating the writing prompt, of less than 2000 words.
+Write a short story inspired by the prompt that is of less than 2000 words.

 May the best sentient being win!

 Contest Re-opening for July!

 Reagan chewed his lip, peering into the drifting haze and the twisted remains of the building ahead.
 His mind was fuzzier than it ought to have been, a side effect of the trip that was both instantaneous and covering eons.
 Another tragedy to correct, if he could.
 But something was different this time - or rather something was eerily familiar, and that shouldn't be possible.

 A vicious chuckle sounded behind him, startling him out of his skin.
 The voice that followed was bitter and gravelly, much like his own.
 "Heh.
 You don't know the half of it."

 Time Travel!
 Unleash your creativity on that most prevalent cliche of science fiction.
 Whether you invoke the many worlds interpretation or end reality in an all-consuming paradox, now's you chance to struct your sciecne fiction stuff!

 June Entry and Winner!